sitegeist/Sitegeist.Monocle/README.md

 ### Preview Containers

 Often components have to be rendered in the styleguide inside another component.
 In this case a `container` can be defined in the styleguide annotation.
-The container is the applied as processor to the uppermost prototype.
+The container is applied as a processor to the uppermost prototype.

 ```
 prototype(Vendor.Site:ExampleComponent) < prototype(Neos.Fusion:Component) {